 How do I pay for my Kitten?
-For deposit, we accept Check, Cash, Venmo, PayPal, and Zelle.
+For reservation fee, we accept Check, Cash, Venmo, PayPal, and Zelle.
 The balance for your kitten is due at the time of pick up if you are meeting in person or ONE WEEK prior if your baby is going to be delivered to you.
 The balance due can be paid with Venmo, Zelle, PayPal (Friends and Family), or CASH.
-When you pick up your kitten, I will NOT accept a check for the balance unless its received 10 days before scheduled pick up, you must bring CASH or Electronic Payment for the balance.
+When you pick up your kitten, I will NOT accept a check for the balance unless its received 15 days before scheduled pick up, you must bring CASH or Electronic Payment for the balance.

 When do I get to bring home my kitten?
 Kittens need to stay with me at least they are 12 weeks old and sometimes longer if needed.
 Not only will this help with their early life on socializing but this will make sure they are fully weaned and strong enough to move to their new home.

 Can I pick up my kitten?
 Absolutely.
 When possible, I would love to meet new owners in person.
 We could schedule a time and date that will work with both parties.
-You can pick up the kitten at my home or I can meet you at the airport if you’re flying in from out of state.
+You can pick up the kitten at a safe and public meeting place, or I can meet you at the airport if you’re flying in from out of state.
 WHAT TO DO WHEN YOU GET YOUR NEW KITTEN HOME: Bringing home a new kitten can be one of the most exciting feelings.
 Keep in mind that it is in a brand new environment with new people, new scent, new furniture, new people, basically new everything.
 Start with confining your kitten in one room first so he/she may get accustomed to their new home with a clean litter box and food/water bowl.
 If you have other pets, this is one way to introduce your new kitten by letting them smell their scent through the door.
 Slowly let your kitten explore the house room by room.
 All cats are different.
 Some may take longer than others to adjust and some may take longer to open up to you and trust you. *Password for Application-FELINE (Caps not necessary)